Green Man Festival 2003

 After a few months in, the figures simply didn’t add up and we decided we could not hold the first Green Man at Penpont.
 It was pretty tough for the four of us I think, but it was the right decision to make, we all knew that.

-For a few weeks Danny and I had no venue for the festival, but we carried on as if we did have.
+For a few weeks Danny and I had no venue for the festival, but we carried on as if we did.
 We said to ourselves, that basically, if we staged something in our garden with James Yorkston and It’s Jo and Danny playing, year one would take place.
 We told James about the venue problem and he stayed with us on the journey, which was very cool of him.

 The Memory Band who performed at the first Green Man Festival.